pronoiac/the-manual/the-manual.md

 If we want dancers on our show we'll provide them."

 It was some time around this point that we became aware of a resistance to our record and on the whole way we were promoting it.
-The tabloids, radio and pop TV. all smelt a rat.
+The tabloids, radio and pop TV all smelt a rat.
 They thought we were attempting to take the piss, that we were trying to hijack their media for our own ends.
 That we were not playing the game according to the rules.